SamratSinghPhysicist/ai_art/DEVELOPMENT (WORK ONLY)/STABILITY_API_DOCS.md

 # Stability AI Integration

-This document provides information on how the Stability AI API is integrated into our application for both text-to-image and image-to-image generation.
+This document provides information on how the Stability AI API is integrated into our application for text-to-image, image-to-image, and image-to-video generation.

 ## Stability AI Ultra API